Understanding ETL: The Ultimate Guide 101

 - Other tasks — Apply any additional/optional rules to improve data quality; for example, if the first and last names in the table are in different columns, you can merge them.

 Transformation is perhaps the most important part of the ETL process.
-It helps you improve data quality and ensures that processed data is delivered to storage fully compatible and ready for use in reporting and other business tasks.
+It helps you improve data quality and ensures that processed data is delivered to storage in a fully compatible manner and ready for use in reporting and other business tasks.

 In our experience, some companies still don’t prepare business-ready data and build reports on raw data.
 The main problem with this approach is endless debugging and rewriting of SQL queries.
 Therefore, we strongly recommend not ignoring this stage.